Make sure you Drive Alive! Drive on the right!

 Documentation: always carry your driving licence, vehicle registration document (V5), and certificate of motor insurance.
 If your licence does not incorporate a photograph ensure you carry your passport to validate the licence.
 If the vehicle is not registered in your name, carry a letter from the registered owner giving you permission to drive.

-Drinking and driving: Don't
+Drinking and driving:

-do it.
+Don't do it.
 Over 0.05 per cent and you could face anything up to imprisonment.

 From July 1st 2012 it is compulsory to carry

 a breathalyser kit in the car.
-Two kits per car are advised as the kits
+Two kits per car are advised as the

-for non-compliance will be levied from November 1st 2012.
+fines for non-compliance will be levied from November 1st 2012.

 Fire extinguisher: advised but not mandatory